Government Information - Federal Depository

 Access to the Serial Set is made available through the State Library of Ohio.
 A library card, which is free, must first be acquired to access the Serial Set which is available as subscription database from LexisNexis.
 When clicking on the link for the Serial Set, you will be prompted for your library card information, or you may apply for a library card if you do not already have one.

-U.S. Congressional Serial Set - after clicking on this link please scroll down to the page section "Sources for Government Documents" to locate the link for the Serial Set.
+U.S. Congressional Serial Set - after clicking on this link please scroll down to the page section "Sources for Government Documents", then look for the tab "Useful Government Quick Links" and in that section you wil locate the link for the Serial Set.

 TRAIL: Technical Report Archive & Image Library